 For technical detail of possible causes and OS-specific fixes (Windows SMHNR to disable, browser DoH to disable, IPv6 to tunnel), see our complete DNS leak test guide.

-Test #5 — No IPv6 leak
+Test #5 - Is there an IPv6 leak bypassing your VPN tunnel?

 IPv6 is the most forgotten trap of superficial audits.
 Many VPNs only route IPv4 in their encrypted tunnel; IPv6 traffic exits directly to your ISP without encapsulation.
 On sites supporting IPv6 (Google, Facebook, Cloudflare host much of the internet in IPv4+IPv6 dual stack), your real IPv6 remains visible to visited sites while your IPv4 is hidden by the VPN.
 The site therefore knows your real geolocation despite active VPN.